Greensand Way 9 : Harrietsham or Sutton Valence to Pluckley walk

 This is the 9th stage of the Greensand Way (GW) - from Sutton Valence or Harrietsham to Pluckley.
 A very rural walk with delightful walking through 'Darling Buds' scenery of orchards and meadows.
 A great pub in pretty village for lunch, and a nice pub by the station for tea.

 Two possible starts to the walk are given here.
 By far the most attractive - as well as satisfying Greensand Way purists - is the one from Sutton Valence.
 But getting to it involves a 13 minute bus ride from Headcorn station, costing £3.50 at time of writing.

 The Harrietsham start gives you a railway station to railway station option, and saves you the bus fare, but this is cancelled out by a more expensive train ticket.
-Scenically it is less interesting, crossing a motorway, arable fields and going through rather dull coppiced woodland (admittedly with a good display of wood anemones in late March and early April and bluebells in late April and early May).
+Scenically it is much less interesting, crossing a motorway, arable fields and going through coppiced woodland - enlivened by wood anemones in late March and early April and bluebells in late April and early May - but otherwise rather dull.

-If you have had lunch at the Pepper Box, the Barrow House (see Lunch above) might make a mid afternoon tea stop.
+If you have had lunch at the Pepper Box, the George (see Lunch above) might make a mid afternoon tea stop.

 Reachable by a 1.2km diversion off the walk route just before Pluckley village (directions given in the written walk directions), the Rose & Crown (01233 840048) in Mundy Bois, is a pub in a delightful rural location, open all afternoon daily.
 It makes an excellent tea stop, with a pretty garden with a view of the fields and plenty of comfortable sofas.

 The Black Horse Pluckley 01233 841 948 www.blackhorsepluckley.co.uk is a traditional village pub, with a pleasant garden by a church.
 It is open all afternoon daily and serves hot drinks.